leecher1337/ntvdmx64/readme.txt

 I want to run 16bit Windows applications
 ---------------------------------------------------------------------------
-As ob 05/2020, NTVDMx64 now generally supports WOW32, so your applications should run.
+As of 05/2020, NTVDMx64 now generally supports WOW32, so your applications should run.
 However, they currently only work with the CCPU build and we know that the CCPU is slow, so I still recommend wineVDM: